XingerTang/AlphaPeel/docs/source/usage.rst

      * ``posterior``: is updated when peeling up, but only when a peeling cycle is finished.

 2. The second part performs a Baum-Welch-like algorithm over each locus of each individual.
 This part is implemented only when the multi-locus peeling mode is used.
-   The detals of the HMM is the following:
+   The details of the HMM is the following:

    - Hidden states: segregation states.
    - Time dimension: locus (locus_i -> locus_i+1).